Causes of Kidney Stones

 Medications

-- Treatment: Consult a doctor if you believe medications are contributing to stone formation.
+Cause:Certain medications, such as diuretics (which increase urine output), calcium-based antacids, and some anti-seizure medications, can increase the likelihood of kidney stones.
+Consult a doctor if you believe medications are contributing to stone formation.
 They may adjust your treatment or recommend alternative drugs.

-- Cause: Surprisingly, a diet too low in calcium can also contribute to kidney stone formation, as it can increase the amount of oxalate in urine.
+Surprisingly, a diet too low in calcium can also contribute to kidney stone formation, as it can increase the amount of oxalate in urine.
+Maintain a balanced diet with adequate calcium (from food sources like dairy, greens, or fortified alternatives).

 Symptoms of Kidney Stones